ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 Applicants should have:

-(g) A good command of spoken and written in both English and Chinese.
+(d) Strong interpersonal skills with good command of spoken and written English and Chinese including Putonghua; and

 TERMS OF APPOINTMENT

 To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu).
-Please quote reference code 'SuA' in the Application Form.
-Applications are now open until the post is filled.
+Please quote reference code ‘PjM’ in the Application Form.
+Review of applications will continue until the post is filled.

 HKAPA is an equal opportunity employer.